unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for coverage, see the Coverage page
+* If you want to see the full guidelines for coverage, see the :doc: `Coverage </fields/coverage>` page
 * For more information about where to find coverage information on an object, see Where Can the Coverage Information be Found?
 * For additional guidelines regarding coverage places, dates, and eras (including a list of exceptions to the place name rules), see How Should the Coverage be Filled in?
 * To see additional examples, see Other Examples